CarwilB/carwilb.github.io/ultimate-consequences/Codebook-current.md

 There is a mulitpage numbered list of deaths in Navarro Miranda, César. *Crímenes de la democracia neoliberal y movimientos sociales: desde la masacre de Villa Tunari a El Alto*.
 La Paz: Fondo Editorial de los Diputados, 2006.

 This column tracks which deaths listed there appear in which lines in our dataset.
 Several discrepancies have been identified as we have researched this list.

+# Additional Coding Advice

+## Quasilogical variables

+*Note:* The following descriptions apply to the multiple variables that assess whether a condition is true.
+Currently that includes: `victim_armed`, `weapon`, `denial`, `pol_assassination`, `state_perpetrator`.

+The options are as follows:

+-   **Yes** *- sources confirm to be true.*

+-   **No** *- sources confirm to be false*

+-   **Presumed Yes** / **Presumed No** -- A conclusion that we draw about the variable based on other facts of the case, in a systematic way.
+For example, for victim_armed, presumed yes/no \*indicates that the victim falls into a category which would predispose them to having or not having a weapon even if such was not indicated.

+-   **Likely Yes** / **Likely No** -- Indicates that the researcher is making a judgment based on the source information provided. *Explanations of these judgment calls should be written in parentheses (if brief), or into the narrative for the event.*

+-   **Disputed** -- Indicates that various sources state or imply opposite conclusions and we as researchers don't have strong enough information to judge.

+If there is simply insufficient information to know the answer, leave the box blank.

+-   **Uncertain** has been <mark>deprecated and should be removed from the database.</mark>

 ## Deprecated variables